At Centrifuge, students are divided into groups for recreation and Bible study based on age ranges by grade completed

 Click on Camp Details at the camp location you are interested in to find out more info on that location.
 You will also find information there for each location’s coordinator in case you have additional questions.

-The 2022 them for FUGE Camps is MATCHLESS ONE.
+The 2023 them for FUGE Camps is IN HIS IMAGE.